penguinpowernz/observium-agent/README.md

 service xinetd restart
 ```

-That will run on port **6556** so make sure that is accessible to the Observium server by doing this:
+That will run on port **6556** so make sure you can access your monitored-device from the observium-server on that port by doing the following command:

 ```
-telnet <hostname> 6556
+observium-server:~$ telnet monitored-device 6556
 ```

 ## Enable the agent on the device

+This is turned off by default so you must enable it on a per device basis.

 ![Enable the alerting module in the device settings](http://i.imgur.com/sIh0OA6.png)